Skip to content

 The most likely reason you won’t get accepted for car finance is because you didn’t meet the eligibility criteria defined by the lender.
 This could be because your score wasn’t high enough, or that you have too many late repayment marks on your report.

-The decision can also be influenced by whether you have any CCJs (county court judgements) against you, or if you’ve entered into an IVA (individual voluntary agreement).
+The decision can also be influenced by whether you have any county court judgements (CCJs) against you, or if you’ve entered into an individual voluntary agreement (IVA).
 Similarly, you’re unable to apply for car finance if you’re currently in a bankruptcy agreement.

-Rather than immediately apply for another agreement, which can negatively affect your credit score.
-We’d suggest waiting a few months, ideally, and trying to build your score up in the meantime to improve your chances of acceptance next time.
+Rather than immediately apply for another agreement, which can negatively affect your credit score, we’d suggest waiting a few months, and trying to build your score up in the meantime to improve your chances of acceptance next time.

 What are the best cars for someone with bad credit?

 In practice, you should try to buy the most affordable car available to you that will still fulfil your needs as an owner.
-You should also consider a vehicle with low running costs, including those with high fuel economy and that have a good amount of manufacturer warranty left, helping keep more money aside for repayments rather than repairs and running.
+You should also consider a vehicle with low maintenance costs and models with high fuel economy, helping keep more money aside for repayments.

 Check out a range of great used car finance options at Motorpoint

-Read our used car finance guide to get a better understanding of the different finance packages available to Motorpoint buyers.
-You can have your next car delivered straight to your door, or pick it up the same day from one of our stores.
+Read our used car finance guide to get a better understanding of the different finance packages available when buying used cars from Motorpoint.